bhimsen9471/Weather-App/README.md

 <<<<<<< HEAD
 # Weather-App

+By Bhimsen Kumar

+Take a look at live version:

 Description :

 The Weather App is a user-friendly application designed to provide real-time weather information for cities worldwide.